09 February 2015

 The album is slower and more quiet compared to the two previous albums and it reveals a substantial change of style.
 All music is, as always, written exclusively by Sune Wagner, and the compositions show a final move away from grunge rock presenting itself as a more Phil Spector-inspired collection of songs with strong bonds to the '60s 'surf rock' tradition - listen e.g. to "Evil Beauty".
 Basically, this has more in common with the first albums by Raveonettes than the first two albums by Psyched Up Janis.

-Psyched Up Janis disbanded in the Fall of '99, after which Wagner went on to form Tremolo Beer Gut with Jesper Reginald (aka Yebo, of Thau), who handled drums on Beats Me (1997) together with guitarist Jens Ole Lembcke (also Thau) and Swedish bassist Per Sunding (from Swedish indie pop trio Eggstone).
-The quartet released three albums from 1999 to 2001, and still of Dec.
-2001, Wagner then formed a duo together with bassist Sharin Foo called The Girl On Death Row - this duo would be renamed The Raveonettes for the their ep debut, Whip It On (2002).
+Psyched Up Janis disbanded in the Fall of '99, after which Wagner went on to form Tremolo Beer Gut with Jesper Reginald (aka Yebo, of the band Thau) - who handled drums on Beats Me (1997) and on The Quiet Album (1999) - with guitarist Jens Ole Lembcke (also from Thau) and together with Swedish bassist Per Sunding (from Swedish indie pop trio Eggstone).
+This quartet released three albums from 1999 to 2001, and then still of Dec.
+2001, Wagner then formed a duo together with Danish bassist Sharin Foo initially named The Girl On Death Row - shortly after, this duo would become The Raveonettes for the their ep debut Whip It On (2002).